By Kate Ranta on Jun 17, 2020 @ 03:00 PM

-When something gets in your eye, your natural reaction is to rub it.
+When something gets in your eye, you naturally rub it.
 However, you should avoid doing that.
-Rubbing it can cause the scratch.
-Instead, you can blink, gently pull your upper lid over your lower one or rinse your eye out with tap water or saline solution.
+Rubbing it can cause a scratch.
+Instead, you can blink, gently pull your upper lid over your lower one, or rinse your eye with tap water or saline solution.

-After doing those things, if your discomfort continues, you should see an eye doctor as soon as you can.
+After doing those things, if your discomfort continues, you should see an eye doctor as soon as possible.

-- Pain when opening and closing your eye
+- Pain when opening and closing your eyes.

 - Redness and tearing